ocpi/ocpi/bo_tariffs.md

 ### 4.1 Tariff Object

 A Tariff Object consists of a list of one or more TariffElements, these elements can be used to create complex Tariff structures.
+When the list of _elements_ contains more then 1 element, then the first tariff in the list with matching restrictions will be used.

+It is advised to always set a "default" tariff, the last tariff in the list of _elements_ with no restriction.
+This acts as a fallback when non the the TariffElements before this matches the current charging period.

 | Property        | Type          | Card. | Description                                                                           |
 |-----------------|---------------|-------|---------------------------------------------------------------------------------------|